 Feather and Fan is a classic knitting stitch pattern that sometimes causes confusion among knitters.
 That's because there's another common stitch pattern, Old Shale, that is so similar that the two terms are often used interchangeably even though they don't produce the exact same fabric.

-Some knitters are willing to use either term when talking about a scalloped fabric formed with yarn overs separated from their corresponding decreases, and some people call both patterns Feather and Fan, which is why it is sometimes confusing.
+Some knitters use either term when talking about a scalloped fabric formed with yarn overs separated from their corresponding decreases, and some people call both patterns Feather and Fan, which is why it is sometimes confusing.

-What's the Difference Between Feather and Fan and Old Shale?
+The Difference Between Feather and Fan and Old Shale

 The website Northern Lace has a good discussion of the differences, but the easiest way to spot the difference in a stitch pattern is that real Feather and Fan is worked in multiples of 14 stitches, while Old Shale is worked on multiples of 18 stitches.

 In her Treasury of Knitting Patterns, Barbara G. Walker calls the 18-stitch pattern "Feather and Fan Stitch, or Old Shale," and notes that the basic premise of pattern is so simple there are dozens of variations and "it is said that in the Shetland Islands no two families of knitters work the pattern alike."